Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Experiments

 \section{Experiments}

-The main objective of this section is to illustrate that our method, hereinafter referred to as \emph{\ac{DDPG} with integral action}, is less susceptible to the existence of model misspecifications than others.
+The main objective of this section is to illustrate that our method, hereinafter referred to as \emph{\ac{RRL}} is less susceptible to the existence of model misspecifications than others.
 Therefore, we present some simulated experiments comparing the platoon behavior with another two approaches.

 The first one is the distributed consensus protocol in Zheng et al. \cite{Zheng2015Stability} given by Eq.~\eqref{eq:lei_consensus}, where the authors define the acceleration command $\iuin{i}$ by computing the error between the state of the vehicle $\ixv{i}$ and the state of its neighbors $\ixv{j}$.
 For all trials, we have set $\Kmat = [1, 2, 1]$, values extracted from the above-mentioned paper.